Santo Darmosumarto

-Santo Darmosumarto (born 30 January 1975) is an Indonesian diplomat who is currently the Ambassador of the Republic of Indonesia to the Kingdom of Cambodia.
-Prior to his ambassadorship, he served as Chief of Media Relations and Spokesperson Section and Director for East Asia within the Indonesian Foreign Ministry.
+Santo Darmosumarto (born 30 January 1975) is an Indonesian diplomat who is currently the Director General of Asia, Pacific, and Africa of the Indonesian Ministry of Foreign Affairs.
+He was previously Ambassador of Indonesia to Cambodia and Director for East Asia at the Ministry of Foreign Affairs.

 Early life

 Santo was born in Jakarta on 30 January 1975.
 Upon completing high school at the Sir Winston Churchill High School, Santo pursued his bachelor's degree in international relations at the University of British Columbia, graduating in 1997.
 He then continued his education at the University of Victoria, receiving his master of arts in political sciences in 1999.
 From 2001, he pursued his doctorate in international relations at the Monash University School of Political and Social Inquiry, which he completed in 2004.
 His thesis, titled Chinese Foreign Policy towards Southeast Asia in the post-Tiananmen Period, 1989-1995, was advised by Dennis Woodward.
 During his doctorate studies, Santo became a teaching assistant for courses on international relations and Australian foreign policy.